niallwingham/lhl-lectures/w4d1-sql-intro/README.md

 A SQL statement can (and should) be divided in multiple lines.
 The end of the statement is always marked by a semicolon (`;`).

-`SELECT` statements are broken up into six clauses:
+`SELECT` statements are broken up into seven clauses:

 1. `SELECT` - list the data you wanna get
 2. `FROM` - list the tables that you wanna get data from